 You’ll need to apply by 8 June every year for a quota for the following year.
 For example, if you want a quota to use in 2021, you must apply on the ODS system by 8 June 2020.

-If approved, the Department of the Environment and Climate Change will put your allocation on the ODS system.
+If approved, the Environmental Agency will put your allocation on the ODS system.

 Training and Qualifications

 The Environmental Protection(Controls on Ozone-Depleting Substances) Act 2014 (Amendment) Regulations 2014 and the Ozone-Depleting Substances (Qualifications) (Amendment) Regulations 2014 came into operation on the 1st January 2015.
 The Environmental Agency was appointed the competent authority for these regulations and thus to ensure that the companies dealing with such materials have trained personnel to do so.
 The minimum requirements as listed in the regulations are: